Khosraw/PWSH-Comp.-Club-Problems-2023-24/Jenga/README.md

  - Bricks can only be removed if they are at least 2 rows below the top row of the tower (the highest row with an existing brick).

 #### Input Format:
-The first line of input consists of an integer T, the number of testcases.
+The first line of input consists of an integer $T < 100$, the number of testcases.
 For each of T testcases:
-  The first line consists of an integer H, the current height of the tower.
+  The first line consists of an integer $H < 10^5$, the current height of the tower.
   The next H lines each contain a 3 digit binary integer, where a 1 represents an existing brick and a 0 represents an already pulled-out brick.

 #### Output Format: